 Bento boxes with chopsticks Photo by kofookoo.de on Unsplash Bento is a tasty lunch box that every Japanese is familiar with.
 Everyone has his own favorite bento and memories with them.
 They use color and arrangement...

-Cool Japanese Last Names and its Meanings
+Cool Japanese Last Names and their Meanings

 Kamon: the Symbol of Japanese Family Identity